IgniteUI/help-topics/topics/02_Controls/igGrid/03_Features/05_Updating/Row-Template/01_igGrid_Updating_RowEditDialog_Configuring.md

 	The following code enables the updating feature and `EditMode` is set to be “Dialog”.

-	The `containment` oprion of teh row edit dialog is set to be “owner”.
+	The `containment` option of the row edit dialog is set to be “owner”.
 Thus the row edit dialog is draggable only in the grid area.

 	In the code snippet below, the `EditorType` of ModifiedDate is specified to be `DatePicker` and is marked as required.
 Thus the `DatePicker` editor will be rendered and a validation error message is shown if no value is entered in the field.

 	The “ProductID” column is set to be `ReadOnly`.
-As the option `showReadonlyEditors` is false, the disabled column won’t be rendered as editors in the dialog window.
+As the option `showReadonlyEditors` is false, the disabled column won’t be rendered as editor in the dialog window.

-	The option `DialogTemplateSelector` points to ID the defined `x-jquery-tmpl` template above.
+	The option `DialogTemplateSelector` points to the ID of the defined `x-jquery-tmpl` template above.

 	**In ASPX:**